SkygearIO/skygear-doc/content/js/users.md

 Note: Changing the password of the current user will not trigger the callback registered through `skygear.onUserChanged`.

-[Not yet implemented] By setting `invalidateTokens` to `true`, you can invalidate the existing access token and get a new one so all other existing sessions become invalid.
+#### Invalidating existing access tokens

+If you are using the JWT token store, all existing access tokens will be invalidated when a user changes his/her password.

+[Not yet implemented]
+If you are not using the JWT token store, you can invalidate existing tokens by setting `invalidateTokens` to `true`:

 ``` javascript
 skygear.changePassword(currentPassword, newPassword, invalidateTokens=true)